When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Influence-Limiting Defense

-Naturally, the threshold function of $\delta(|\mathcal X_{\text{sub}}|)$ with regard to $|\mathcal X_{\text{sub}}|$ lies at the heart of the influence-limiting policy.
-To choose the threshold function, we first discuss simple cases, then present the generic case.
+The threshold function of $\delta(|\mathcal X_{\text{sub}}|)$ with regard to $|\mathcal X_{\text{sub}}|$ is the core component of the influence-limiting defense.
+To choose the threshold function, we first discuss simple cases, then extend them to generic cases: